Tom64b/dHash/README.md

 Usage
 -----

-Calculating a perceptual hash for an image using the default implementation:
+Calculating a perceptual hash for an image:

 ```php
 include 'dhash.php';